Mixtape Medley CAL. A New Crochet Blanket Pattern

 Crochet circles in squares.

-A few days ago I had a nice comment about one of my blankets that I’d used as a backdrop for another project.
-Every once in a while the blanket just happens to appear here on the blog somewhere, usually in the background of a random photo.
+A few days ago, I had a nice comment about one of my crochet blankets that I’d used as a backdrop for another project.
+Every once in a while, the blanket just happens to appear here on the blog somewhere, usually in the background of a random photo.

 One of my many crochet blankets.

-It was lovely to hear from the person behind 365 days handmade (I see lots of crochet goes on there!).
-She had noticed the blanket and it got me thinking.
-I decided that I should write a post about it.
-I don’t have much I want to share this week so it’s an ideal opportunity to talk about an old thing.
+I decided that I should write a post about one of my most-used and loved crochet blankets.
+I don’t have much I want to share this week, so it’s an ideal opportunity to talk about something I made in the past.

 pastel colours

-I remember the picture that made me want to make it.
-I haven’t seen the picture for a couple of years and now that I see it again… well, it’s miles better than mine…poo.
-The person who made it has a (now defunct) blog called Crochet with Raymond.
-It’s still up and has lots of beautiful woolly things.
+I remember the pretty picture that inspired me to make it.
+I haven’t seen the picture for a couple of years and now that I see it again… well, it’s miles better than mine… poo.
+The blog the original pattern is from is called Crochet with Raymond, and it’s still active (although the crocheter doesn’t write new content anymore).
+It’s still up and has lots of wonderful woolly things.
+It has been such a beautiful source of creative inspiration.

 crochet blanket

-I was making it three years ago, I was pregnant with my youngest boy and I really wanted it to be finished by the time he arrived.
+I crocheted this granny square blanket three years ago.
+I was very pregnant with my youngest boy, and I really wanted it to be finished by the time he arrived.
 I remember staring at it whilst I was in labour, feeling annoyed that the border still had two rows to go.

 crochet blanket for bedtime

-There are ten colours: Lipstick, Fondant, Pomegranate, Cloud, Sherbet, Aster, Meadow, Clematis, Wisteria and Cream.
-Lots of balls of cream were used, maybe 8 or 9 and then I think it was just one of each of the others but I really don’t remember.
+There are ten yarn colours: Lipstick, Fondant, Pomegranate, Cloud, Sherbet, Aster, Meadow, Clematis, Wisteria and Cream.
+Lots of balls of cream were used, maybe 8 or 9, and then I think it was just one of each of the others, but I really don’t remember.

 angled crochet

-I didn’t use an existing pattern, I made it up.
-It was easy enough to do but I reckon it’s probably the same as other patterns out there.
-I’ll quickly write down what I think I did (using UK terms):
+I didn’t use an existing pattern; I made it up.
+It was easy enough to do.
+I’ll quickly write down what I think I did (using UK terms, so a “tr” is a US “dc”).
+FYI, I used a 4mm hook for the DK yarn.

 Round 2: Join new colour.
-Ch2, 1htrb, ch1. *2trbtogether in each chain space, ch1.
-Repeat around from*.
-[12 trbtogether].
-Join with a slip stitch to the top of the first 2ch.
-Fasten off.
+Ch2, 1htr, ch1, *tr2together in each chain space, ch1; repeat around from* around, join with a slip stitch to the top of the first 2ch.
+Fasten off. – [12 tr together].

 Round 3: Join new colour.
 Ch3 (counts as first stitch).
-2trb into chain space. ch1. *3trb into next chain space, ch1.
-Repeat around from.* Join with a slip stitch to the top of the first 3ch.
-[12 clusters].
+2tr into first chain space, ch1, *3tr into next chain space, ch1; repeat from* around, join with a slip stitch to the top of the first 3ch. – [12 granny clusters].

 circle in a square